-For reasons that remain a mystery to many, opting into a beta for games on Steam is known to cause the content file locked error.
-Note that this isn’t an exact science and may only work for certain games.
+For reasons that remain a mystery to many, opting for a beta for games on Steam is known to cause the content file locked error.
+Note that this isn’t an exact science and might only work for certain games.

 - Boot up Steam.

 - Click on ‘’Library’’ among the options running horizontally across the top of the client.

 - Right-click on the game causing the error from the left-hand list and select ‘’Properties’’.